 Wellington UniVentures is funding a scholarship in memory of Jeremy Bloomfield, who worked for Wellington UniVentures’ School Support Services team (previously Viclink) from 2014 until his passing in August 2019.
 Amongst Jeremy’s passions were a love for education and the environment.
 This scholarship has been established to support Wellington UniVentures’ mission, of developing innovations arising from Victoria University of Wellington research activities and translating the innovation out of the University for maximum benefit to the community.

-APPLICATIONS CLOSED FOR 2022
+APPLICATIONS ARE NOW CLOSED FOR 2023

 This scholarship will be available to Victoria University of Wellington postgraduate research students, undertaking research in the areas of Education or the Environment.
 The scholarship, worth $20,000, will be offered annually.